Why Internal Pelvic?

 New patients can expect intake paperwork and a detailed discussion of your history and treatment goals.
 After an overview of pelvic anatomy, we may transition to some clothed, external assessments of core tension patterns and range of motion evaluations.
 Internal work involves the insertion of a gloved finger(s) into the vagina or rectum to assess and treat pelvic floor muscles and connective tissue.
-Internal massage techniques may include gentle myofascial release, trigger point therapy, strain/counterstrain.
-Your legs are free to relax on the massage table and will not be held in stirrups.
+In a new patient office visit, you can expect a full assessment of your pelvic bowl and tension patterns from the outside and inside.
+As time allows, we will incorporate treatment in your new patient exam.
+A follow up session will allow time for a full treatment.
+Internal massage techniques may include gentle myofascial release, trigger point therapy, scar tissue remediation, and strain/counterstrain.
+During treatment, your legs are free to relax on the massage table and will not be held in stirrups.

 Timing and Frequency

-New patient, postpartum, and annual visits are 1.5 to 2 hours in duration.
-Follow-up treatments are about 60 minutes.
-Depending on your therapy goals, 1-4 follow up sessions may be suggested.
-However, follow up sessions are not always necessary.
-You may also consider attending a pelvic wellness clinic or taking a virtual pelvic mapping workshop to learn self-treatment techniques.
+New patient and postpartum intake and exam visits are typically 2 hours in duration.
+Depending on your therapy goals, 1-3 follow up sessions may be suggested.
+Follow-up treatments are 90 minutes long and include up to 75 minutes of hands-on treatment time.
+Annual pelvic wellness visits are 2 hours in length and include up to 90 minutes of treatment time.
+You may also consider attending a pelvic wellness clinic or taking the virtual pelvic mapping workshop to learn self-treatment techniques.

 Wear a cozy, warm top.
 You’ll undress from the waist down for internal work.
 Sheets and blankets are provided for comfort and privacy.
 Bring socks or leg warmers for added lower body warmth, if desired.

 During menstruation, you are welcome to keep your scheduled session.
-In fact, bleeding can actually enhance treatment because your body is already in a process of opening and releasing.
+If you would prefer to cancel, there will be no charge for rescheduling.
 If you would like to keep a menstrual cup in place, internal massage can be performed around the circumference of your cup.
 Otherwise, a table pad will be provided and you are welcome to free bleed.